UndernetIRC/ircu2/tests/readme.txt

  -D enables POE::Component::IRC debugging output
  -V enables test-driver.pl debugging output
- -Hipaddr sets the IPv4 address to use for connections to the server one or more script names to interpret and execute
+ -Hipaddr sets the default IPv4 address for clients to connect from one or more script names to interpret and execute

 The normal output is one dot for each line that is executed.
 Using